2016 November General Election Turnout Rates

 Direct link to spreadsheet.

-The denominator reflects the July 1, 2015 and July 1, 2016 voting-age population estimates extrapolated to Nov.
-1 2016, non-citizen estimates from the 2015 American Community Survey, the year-end 2015 DOJ prison report and the year-end 2015 DOJ probation and parole report.
+The denominator reflects the July 1, 2016 and July 1, 2017 voting-age population estimates interpolated to Nov.
+1, 2016; non-citizen estimates from the 2016 1-Year American Community Survey; the year-end 2016 DOJ prison report; and the year-end 2016 DOJ probation and parole report.
 The number of felons who are on probation is estimated to be 57% of the total, which based on a DOJ survey; the total probation population is reported in the spreadsheet, and this adjustment is applied to the number of ineligible felons on probation, parole or in prison.
 Starting in 2010, the citizen prison population is reported.
 A '0' indicates that either a state does not disfranchise a class of felons or the state does not incarcerate felons within their borders (this is true for DC).
 See The Sentencing Project for more information.

 The overseas eligible population estimate is extrapolated from 2012 and 2014 civilian estimates from the Federal Voting Assistance Program -- which reports 5.6 million overseas citizens in 2012 and 5.7 in 2014.
 This estimate is deflated by 76.0%, which is the percentage of the domestic citizen population that is of voting age according to the 2015 American Community Survey.
 Military personnel stationed overseas are added from a June, 2016 Defense Manpower Report.
 (Note: based on a survey of overseas voters, the Federal Voting Assistance Program estimates that only 45.3% of overseas citizens are of voting age.
 Pending further investigation, I follow past practice of using an estimate from the domestic civilians.)